osrf/gazebo_tutorials/ros2_overview/tutorial.md

 following packages:

-* `gazebo_dev`: Provides a cmake configuration for the default version of Gazebo for the ROS distribution.
-So downstream packages can just depend on `gazebo_dev` instead of needing to find Gazebo by themselves.
+* `gazebo_dev`: Provides a cmake configuration for the default version of Gazebo-classic for the ROS distribution.
+So downstream packages can just depend on `gazebo_dev` instead of needing to find Gazebo-classic by themselves.

-* `gazebo_msgs`: Message and service data structures for interacting with Gazebo from ROS 2.
+* `gazebo_msgs`: Message and service data structures for interacting with Gazebo-classic from ROS 2.

 * `gazebo_ros`: Provides convenient C++ classes and functions which can be used by other plugins, such as `gazebo_ros::Node`, conversion and testing utilities.
 It also provides some generally useful plugins.

-* `gazebo_plugins`: A series of Gazebo plugins exposing sensors and other features to ROS 2.
+* `gazebo_plugins`: A series of Gazebo-classic plugins exposing sensors and other features to ROS 2.
 For example, `gazebo_ros_camera` publishes ROS 2 images, and `gazebo_ros_diff_drive` provides an interface for controlling and instrospecting differential